RobertKilkenny/Profession-Website-Development/public/data/Random-Wheel/content.md

 	- Have the wheel spin automatically

 	- Read user input from the URL

-	- Notify the user when there input fails by...

-		- Having too few elements to choose from

-		- Having too many elements to choose from

 - Allow for custom routing through my professional site for a shorter link
 	- Check it out at: https://kilkenny.dev/#/WheelSpin/
-		- Default Option so you can see it spin https://kilkenny.dev/#/WheelSpin/?elements=eenie,meenie,miney,moe
+	- Default Option so you can see it spin: https://kilkenny.dev/#/WheelSpin/?elements=eenie,meenie,miney,moe

 # Final Notes